wareya/ControllerOverlay/README.md

 - Controller-agnostic legends
 - Buttons can be moved around on an 8px grid (allows using controllers with weird face buttons layouts)
 - Transparent background
+- Press space to switch from white to light grey icons to use on white backgrounds

 ## Missing features